softworkz/embyuserwiki/Server-Settings.md

 The server has several settings that can be used to customize how it presents itself to users.

 - **Friendly server name**: used to set a custom name for your server.
-This name will be displayed within Media Browser apps.
+This name will be displayed within Emby apps.
 If no friendly name is set, the computer name will be used instead.

 - **Preferred display language**: used to set the language for the server's web interface.